 I loved the feeling I'd get, of thrill, of exploration, of discovery, as we'd walk up and down the aisles, surprised at what we'd stumble upon next.

 But most of all, oh most of all, I loved spending the afternoons with Ray.

 Yes, Paris was wonderful, but the tour wasn't quite full of inspiring markets, sweet smelling croissants, and pretty things at the ballet all the time.
 About a week in, I started to feel really ill.
 It was the worst pain I had felt; my head reeled, my tooth constantly throbbed, and I couldn't get any sleep, not one bit.
 Our company manager escorted me to the American Hospital in Paris, assuming it was just a dental issue.
 In the end, the dentist spotted nothing wrong with the tooth, but alluded that it could be an impending problem with my sinuses.

 I remember one evening, after I had danced in pain, Ray got us a cab back to the hotel.
 As he walked me to my room, I couldn't hold back the tears.
 I wept out of pain, crying the hardest I'd ever cried in front of him.
 In an instant, he resolved to help.
 At midnight he went out, searching through four different drugstores, taking multiple cabs across Paris, to find some sort of nasal spray or sinus relief medication, anything to help me.

 In moments of weakness and helplessness, to experience someone going through whatever it takes to help you, is an incredible feeling.
 When Ray came back to my hotel room, with all kinds of medicine & sinus sprays, I was struck with immense gratitude for him.
 I was & continue to be incredibly grateful to have someone as special as him in my life.

-til next time, love is kind. xxx
+til next time, love is patient. love is kind. xxx

 PS. the little metal letters in the first picture of the post that read "lets sit" were purchased from ThorsForge on Etsy